MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-supply-chain-optimization.md

 # Supply chain optimization in the retail industry

 The speed of retail is accelerating while customer demands evolve.
-An astonishing 74% of consumers say they're more likely to purchase again from a company after receiving same-day delivery.
+An astonishing 74 percent of consumers say they're more likely to purchase again from a company after receiving same-day delivery.
 In the store, if a product isn't on the shelf, a customer can order from another retailer on their mobile phone.

 Supply chain optimization is necessary for retailers to meet and exceed your customer expectations.
 In optimization, you gain visibility into the operational bottlenecks that exist between procurement, logistics, and delivery.

 ## Business outcomes of supply chain optimization

-Siloed sources provide information for a single source of data.
-Supply chain optimization requires creation of a modernized data environment to replace siloed sources.
-This approach bridges the gap between systems to provide a complete picture.
+Supply chain optimization hinges on the creation of a modernized data environment that collects information from siloed sources, creates a single source of truth, and bridges the gap between systems to provide a complete picture.
 You can use this visibility for the following activities:

-- Improve demand forecasting

-  Real-time analytics enables retailers to optimize labor and logistics and effectively forecast demand.
+- **Improve demand forecasting:** Real-time analytics enables retailers to optimize labor and logistics and effectively forecast demand.

-- Drive operational changes and efficiencies

-  A unified view of the business allows you to optimize existing processes.
+- **Drive operational changes and efficiencies:** A unified view of the business allows you to optimize existing processes.
 You can turn operational data into actionable insights through data, analytics, and AI.

-- Reduce costs and improve customer experience

-  Analyzing supply chain data with analytics helps you put the right products in the hands of customers.
+- **Reduce costs and improve customer experience:** Analyzing supply chain data with analytics helps you put the right products in the hands of customers.
 Providing products to customers when they want them reduces unnecessary inventory.

-- Increase safety and security of goods and shipments

-  A modernized data environment optimizes logistics.
+- **Increase safety and security of goods and shipments:** A modernized data environment optimizes logistics.
 It reduces loss by tracking assets over the entire supply chain.

 ## Top supply chain optimization challenges